sbseltzer/VersionMacros/README.md

 `PrebuildConfig.py` gives you options to take advantage of this, plus some other goodies:

 - `MacroReplacements` is a dictionary where you can configure "fake" version macros of the form `#if <0 or 1> // MY_CUSTOM_MACRO`.
 The prebuild script will automatically change matching code lines between `0` and `1` depending on your engine version.
+- `CustomPrebuildHeaders` is a list of header file paths to auto-generate `MacroReplacements` for.
+It will only consider simple `#define` directives that use the `UE_VERSION_*` macros seen in `VersionMacros.h` (excluding the `BETWEEN` macros).
+It does not actually compile the header file, so complex macros that use arithmatic or logical operators will be ignored.
 - `AllowDynamicVersionMacroReplacements` does the same thing as `MacroReplacements` but without requiring you to modify the dictionary.
 Instead, it will interpret lines of the form `#if <0 or 1> // UE_VERSION_*(major,minor)` to match the macros defined in `VersionMacros.h`.
 - `AllowObjectPtrReplacements` provides backward/forward compatibility with `TObjectPtr`, which is a common issue for UE4/UE5 cross-compatibility.